-Information work continued well 2014, where there has been a special focus on the further operation of the secretariat due to replacement of the staff.
+Information work continued well 2015, where there has been a special focus on the further operation of the secretariat due to replacement of the staff.
+Tove Bang is responsible for the information work and has been employed by ADDA since November 2014.

-ADDA's website is continually updated and improved constantly.
+ADDA's website has got a brand new platform, and the new web-site was launched in September with Danish and English identical sites.
 Our website remains our primary medium for communicating with interested parties.

-In 2014 we have updated the ADDA-website to achieve a more streamlined graphics outlook filled with news about projects and activities in ADDA.
-In total we have in 2014 had 16513 visitors on the site.
-Facebook have become increasing communicating platform for ADDA with 29728 likes up to this date, and is maintained with new posts nearly every day.
+In total we have in 2015 had visitors on the site.
+Facebook have become increasing communicating platform for ADDA with 35810 likes up to this date, and is maintained with new posts nearly every day.
 We use facebook to extend our social interaction with the followers and keep on trying to get hold on new readers of facebook as well as www.adda.dk and our newsletters.
-In 2014 we have published 4 newsletters.
+In 2015 we have published 7 online newsletters, and the newsetter has 227 subscribers at this day.
+Two new videos have been uploaded and published in 2015.
+One is INFOSE video (Cambodia): 'Micro Business Development Service', and the other is: 'ADDA participants at Danida Sustainable Development Course.
+An interview with Ourn Ratana (Cambodia) and John Wihallah (Tanzania)'.